-- A second set of important relationships was that between the participation rate and the savings per participant for each program.
-It was felt that a DSM 2 program that delivered more savings per participant than planned would draw in 3 more participants, but that those that did not deliver high savings per participant would see fewer participants involved.
+A second set of important relationships was that between the participation rate 1 and the savings per participant for each program.
+It was felt that a DSM 2 program that delivered more savings per participant than planned would draw in 3 more participants, but that those that did not deliver high savings per participant 4 would see fewer participants involved.
 BC Hydro staff estimated that there 5 would be a low correlation for this relationship.
 This means that these variables 6 would tend to move together, but that it would not be uncommon to find higher 7 than planned participation rates even when savings for that program were lower 8 than planned, and lower than planned participation rates for some programs 9 even when savings per participant were higher than planned.
+10 Total DSM program savings were taken as a sum of the savings from the individual 11

-10 - Total DSM program savings were taken as a sum of the savings from the individual 11 programs.
-The savings from each program was a random variable, depending on 12 the product of the participation and the savings per participant.
-Taking into account 13 interrelationships amongst these random variables, a Monte Carlo simulation 14 analysis was carried out using 5,000 random draws to calculate the total savings 15 across all customer classes.
-The results are shown in Figure 1 DSM Program 16 Savings Uncertainty (GWh/year, F2021) 17
+11 Total DSM program savings were taken as a sum of the savings from the individual programs.
+The savings from each program was a random variable, depending on 13 the product of the participation and the savings per participant.
+Taking into account interrelationships amongst these random variables, a Monte Carlo simulation 15 analysis was carried out using 5,000 random draws to calculate the total savings 16 across all customer classes.
+The results are shown in Figure 1 DSM Program 17 Savings Uncertainty (GWh/year, F2021)